 - Can result in breasts that are not the same size

 - Requires two procedures, to remove an expander and place of the permanent implant

 Breast Reconstruction Using a Patient’s Own Tissue

-- A scar at the site where the tissue was removed
+- A scar where we removed tissue

-- Longer hospitalization and recovery
+- Longer hospital stay and recovery

 Breast Reconstruction Using the Latissimus Flap and an Implant

 A flap harvested from the back, called a latissimus dorsi flap, provides soft tissue covering to a tissue expander or immediate breast implant.
 The skin and soft tissue provided by the reconstruction can produce a very natural breast contour and can support a pleasing nipple reconstruction.